stonempv/crawler/Readme.md

 ## Improvements based on Code Review
-1. Handle exception URL's in a more useful way, perhaps create a new section in the JSON to report on them?
+1. ~~Handle exception URL's in a more useful way, perhaps create a new section in the JSON to report on them?~~
 2. ~~Modify the architecture to return a response immediately with unique id and queue the job~~
-3. Provide new endpoint for querying the status of a crawl
+3. ~~Provide new endpoint for querying the status of a crawl~~
 4. ~~Provide a new endpoint to retrieve the results of a query~~
 5. ~~Split the responsibility for doing the crawl and presenting the results~~
-6. Look at how multithreading could be used to do the crawl
+6. ~~Look at how multithreading could be used to do the crawl~~
 7. Add unit tests
 8. ~~Git Ignore .DS_Store~~
+9. Add swagger documentation

 Thanks for your help